oliver-dobbs/oliver-dobbs/README.md

 - 👋 Hi, I’m @oliver-dobbs
 - 👀 I’m interested in Machine Learning
-- 🌱 I’m currently learning Studying a Master in Buisness Analytics at Rady School of Managment - UCSD
+- 🌱 Master in Buisness Analytics at Rady School of Managment - UCSD
 - 📫 How to reach me LinkedIn Profile link: https://www.linkedin.com/in/oliver-dobbs-804543163

 <!---